-Generally, variances may be issued for new construction and substantial improvements to be erected on a lot of 1/2 acre or less in size contiguous to and surrounded by lots with existing structures constructed below the base flood level, providing items (a) through (k) in § 98-12A(4) have been fully considered.
+Generally, variances may be issued for new construction and substantial improvements to be erected on a lot of 1/2 acre or less in size contiguous to and surrounded by lots with existing structures constructed below the base flood level, provided that items in § 98-12D(1) through (11) have been fully considered.
 As the lot size increases beyond the 1/2 acre, the technical justification required for issuing the variance increases.

 Variances may be issued for the repair or rehabilitation of historic structures upon a determination that the proposed repair or rehabilitation will not preclude the structure's continued designation as a historic structure and the variance is the minimum necessary to preserve the historic character and design of the structure.

 Variances shall not be issued within any designated floodway if any increase in flood levels during the base flood discharge would result.